Heat Shield Rattling on your 4Runner? Here is How You Fix it!

 Tools and Materials

-- 10 mm socket wrench
+• 10 mm socket wrench

-- 10 mm ratchet
+• 10 mm ratchet

-- 6 fender washers (size depends on the amount of rust)
+• 6 fender washers (size depends on the amount of rust)

-- 3 M6-1.00 nut
+• 3 M6-1.00 nut

-- Penetrating Oil (optional)
+• Penetrating Oil (optional)

-If you are in a similar position as me, the heat shield has come fully off.
+If you are in a similar position to me, the heat shield has come fully off.
 Usually, this happens because the heat shield itself has worn out and fallen through the nuts holding it up.
 In my case, large fender washers made it easy to reattach the heat shield.

 Step 1.
 Remove Spare Tire

-To remove your spare tire you must:
+To remove your spare tire, you must:

-- Assemble the spare tire removal tool. (see photo below)
+1. Assemble the spare tire removal tool. (see photo below)

-- Take out the piece on the end of the chain and drag the tire out of the way
+4. Take out the piece on the end of the chain and drag the tire out of the way

 Spare Tire Removal Tool